Commuting unbounded homotopy limits with Morava K-theory: Introduction

 \subsection{Organization}

-In Section \ref{H(m)condition}, we give sufficient conditions for the canonical map $X\to X^{<N}$ to induce an injection on homology.
-This is a key result used to prove the main theorem in Section \ref{main thm section} and we believe it is a useful contribution to the literature in its own right.
-In Section \ref{main thm section}, we prove the main theorem about when we may commute Morava K-theory with a non-uniformly bounded below sequential limits.
-In Section \ref{application}, we give our main application, which is a proof of a higher chromatic height analogue of Mitchell's theorem about vanishing of Morava K-theory of algebraic K-theory of the integers.
-Finally, we give some supplementary results and background on Margolis homology in Appendix \ref{appendix on basics of margolis homology}.
+In Section \ref{Hm condition}, we give sufficient conditions for the canonical map $X\to X^{<N}$ to induce an injection on mod $p$ homology.
+In Section \ref{sec: acyclic limits}, we prove the main theorem.
+In Section \ref{application}, we give our main application, which is a proof of a higher chromatic height analogue of Mitchell's theorem.
+We also provide an appendix (Appendix \ref{appendix on basics of margolis homology}), including results on Margolis homology.